HOOLIGANISM

 Royal College Vs S. Thomas’ College Battle of the Blues 1st XI cricket encounter

 The Thomians were struggling to save the match at 76 for 8, chasing 188 runs for victory.
-S. Thomas’ College captain Roy Hermon graciously offered fifteen extra minutes to the Royalists to try and win the match in spite of his own team facing the defeat.
+S. Thomas’ College captain Roy Hermon graciously offered fifteen extra minutes to the Royalists to try and win the match despite his team facing defeat.
 However, Thomian grit prevailed and the match was drawn.

 1933